gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

-- stable coupling confirmation under stronger reciprocal evidence
+- sustained reciprocal evidence across another cycle to determine whether the emerging weak parallel co-motion stabilizes into a genuinely stable joint choreography or breaks down again

 This will let the triad be tested on:
-- whether a relational hypothesis can grow rather than dissolve
+- whether provisional coupling can become robust
-- whether stable joint choreography can be distinguished from coincidence
+- whether transient coherence spikes can be distinguished from stable joint choreography
-- whether coherence can drive not only rejection but also confirmation
+- whether coherence can drive not only rejection and reopening, but durable confirmation